1. The Bijapur Sultanate was founded in which year?

 11. Which Bijapur ruler allied with other Deccan Sultanates to defeat Vijayanagara at Talikota (1565)?

-a) Ismail Adil Shah
+A) Ismail Adil Shah

-b) Ali Adil Shah I
+B) Ali Adil Shah I

-c) Ibrahim Adil Shah I
+C) Ibrahim Adil Shah I

-d) Muhammad Adil Shah
+D) Muhammad Adil Shah

 Explanation: Ali Adil Shah I (1558–1579) was a key figure in the Battle of Talikota (1565).

-12. The famous Battle of Talikota (1565) was fought between:
+12. The famous Battle of Talikota (1565) was fought between _____________.

-a) Bahmanis and Mughals
+A) Bahmanis and Mughals

-b) Deccan Sultanates and Vijayanagara
+B) Deccan Sultanates and Vijayanagara

-c) Bijapur and Portuguese
+C) Bijapur and Portuguese

-d) Marathas and Mughals
+D) Marathas and Mughals

 Explanation: The Deccan Sultanates (Bijapur, Golkonda, Ahmadnagar, Bidar, Berar) defeated Vijayanagara.